wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 - No taxes shall be levied on wealth instead of income.
   - Any politician found guilty of introducing a bill to pursue a tax on wealth shall become an outlaw after 2 hours.
 - No taxes shall be levied on abstract entities such as "corporations", etc.
-  - This shall not be construed to prevent the legislature from creating and governing such fictional legal entities as "corporations".
+  - This shall not be construed to prevent the legislature from creating and governing such fictional legal entities as "corporations"; they simply cannot be taxed: only individuals may be taxed.

 #### Evasion: